 Sherry Miller is the owner and one of the piano teachers at S Music Studio.
 She has been teaching piano and voice for over 40 years.
 Her B.S. in Music Education is from West Chester University.
 S Music Studio has been in business for the past 10 years and continues to grow.
-Sherry will be opening a second branch called S Music Studio at the Barn, on the West side of Middletown.
+Sherry is very excited about her second studio called S Music Studio at the Barn, on the West side of Middletown.
 S Music Studio at the Barn offers more group type classes and is located conveniently close to all the new shopping and restaurants on the West side of Middletown.

 Penny Mears graduated from Lee University with a degree in music and has taught piano lessons for the past 35 years.
 She has accompanied choirs led worship and taught privately throughout her career.
 She homeschooled her 4 boys and still teaches history at Mount Sophia Academy.
 Penny is an accomplished teacher who loves working with children.